Dental Fillings Baltimore, MD

 Why do I need a dental filling?

-Do I need a dental filling, inlay or onlay?
+Do I need a dental filling, inlay, or onlay?

 The dentist will complete an evaluation to determine what type of dental filling is right for you.
 In most cases, a composite dental filling is for minor tooth decay or other damage.
-On the other hand, an inlay or onlay is for more significant tooth decay, to replace large old fillings, or in other cases that don’t warrant a dental crown.

 Are dental fillings painful?

 Many patients avoid the dentist because they fear their procedure will be painful, expensive, or complicated.
-Dental fillings, inlays and onlays are relatively simple procedures.
-Most patients do not experience any pain during the procedure, though some report mild sensitivity.
-We use VibraJect to minimize or eliminate pain from any injections and quiet electronic hand pieces to reduce your stress during treatment.
+Dental fillings, inlays, and onlays are relatively simple procedures.
+Most patients do not experience any pain during the process, though some report mild sensitivity.

 How long does it take for tooth fillings to settle?